photon-collider/personal_blog_svelte/src/lib/articles/my-first-elixir-program.md

 ---

 I recently started learning [Elixir](https://elixir-lang.org) to learn backend development and to take on the challenge of learning a new programming language.
-Elixir's excellent scalability and fault-tolerant capabilities,ideal for handling concurrent tasks like image processing, drew me to learn it.
+Elixir's excellent scalability and fault-tolerant capabilities, ideal for handling concurrent tasks like image processing, drew me to learn it.
 I was also excited that Elixir is a functional programming language.

 The last time I worked with a functional programming language was when, as an undergraduate student at Cornell, I took the [CS 3110](https://cornellcswiki.gitlab.io/classes/CS3110.html) course on functional programming using [OCaml](https://ocaml.org/).
 During that period, I realized that utilizing concepts such as pattern matching and the pipe operator enhanced the readability of my code.
 Hence, I was looking forward to revisiting these concepts once more.

 In this post, I will share my experience of putting together my first Elixir program.
-The objective for this program is provide a pipeline for preprocessing photographs I've taken that I share in the photography section of my website.
+The objective for this program is to provide a pipeline for preprocessing photographs I've taken to share in the photography section of my website.
 To provide some context, the photo files in question are 24-megapixel JPEG files that need to be resized to be displayed optimally on the web.
 I'll also need to create [webp](https://developers.google.com/speed/webp) equivalents as these tend to be more lightweight than their jpeg counterparts.

 As I go over my code, I will assume you are a beginner to programming in Elixir but have experience with other programming languages such as JavaScript or Python.

 ## Setting Up Elixir

-You can install the Elixir on macOS by entering `brew install elixir` in the terminal.
+You can install the Elixir on macOS using [homebrew](https://brew.sh) by entering `brew install elixir` in the terminal.
 For instructions on installing Elixir on other platforms you'll have to visit [the official website here](https://elixir-lang.org/install.html#distributions).

-With Elixir installed you should be able to run Elixir's interactive shell in the terminal by running the `iex` command in a terminal environment.
+With Elixir installed you should be able to run Elixir's interactive shell in the terminal by running the `iex` command in a command-line terminal.

 Elixir uses the build tool `mix` to handle tasks such as generating new projects with some boilerplate, apply code formatting, and handle package management for project dependencies.